ktaylor63/southeast/site/content/news/alligator-takes-deer-to-lunch-in-south-georgia.md

 ---
-title: Alligator Takes Deer to Lunch in South Georgia
+title: Alligator takes deer to lunch in south Georgia
 hero:
   name: gator-with-deer.jpg
   alt: A large alligator with an adult deer in its mouth underwater.